jj5/kickass-crypto/README.md

 This code should work on PHP 7.4 or greater.
 If you try to run this code on an older version of PHP it will log an error message and exit your process.

+## Supported platforms

+This code assumes it's running on a 64-bit platform.
+It also assumes your PHP installation includes the bundled OpenSSL library.

+I believe this code should run in any PHP environment, but it has only been tested by my on Linux.
+If you have success with MacOS or Windows I would be happy to hear about it.

+Shell scripts are written for bash.
+If you don't have bash you may need to port.

 ## Supported use cases

 This code supports two specific use cases: